OAGi/Score/docs/user_guide/index.rst

    detail <#search-and-view-business-context-detail>`__ to help with the selection.

-4. Click the “Next” button.
+4. Click the "Next" button.

-5. On the upper middle side of the table on the returned “Create BIE – Select Top-Level Concept page”, select the release on which you want to base your BIE in the *Branch* drop-down list.
+5. On the upper middle side of the table on the returned "Create BIE – Select Top-Level Concept page", select the release on which you want to base your BIE in the *Branch* drop-down list.

 6. Select an ASCCP from which the BIE is derived to become the root node